-Some research reports that odorless garlic powder demonstrates antithrombotic activities.
+A 2018 study from Food Science and Biotechnology reports that garlic powder demonstrates antithrombotic activities in rats.
 An antithrombotic agent is a substance that reduces blood clot formation.

 Cinnamon contains coumarin, a powerful blood-thinning agent.
-Warfarin, the most commonly used blood-thinning drug, is derived from coumarin.
+Warfarin, a commonly used blood-thinning drug, is derived from coumarin.

-Chinese cassia cinnamon contains a much higher coumarin content than Ceylon cinnamon.
-Taking coumarin-rich cinnamon on a long-term basis can, however, cause liver damage.
+Chinese cassia cinnamon contains a much higher coumarin content than Ceylon cinnamon, according to a

 It may be best to stick to small amounts of cinnamon in the diet in addition to using other natural blood thinners.

 Practitioners of traditional Chinese medicine have used leaves from the Ginkgo biloba tree for thousands of years.
 Ginkgo is also a very popular herbal supplement in the United States and Europe.
-People take it for blood disorders, memory problems, and low energy.
+People take it for blood disorders and memory problems.

-The research was, however, done in a laboratory, and not carried out on people or animals.
-Further research is necessary to see if gingko has the same effects in the human body.
+However, researchers carried out the study in a laboratory, rather than on people or animals.
+Further research is necessary to see if ginkgo has the same effects on the human body.

 This effect may result from dong quai’s coumarin content, the same substance that makes cinnamon such a potent anticoagulant.